sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 text is a lot easier to see than the application logs.

 In production: don't log or report.
-If you do, all logs and output must be considered sensitive.
+If you do, all logs and output must be considered sensitive from security and privacy perspectives.

 The `hadoop s3guard select` command does enable the logging, so can be used as an initial place to experiment with the SQL syntax.
-Rationale: if you are constructing SQL queries with PII, your shell history is already tainted.
+Rationale: if you are constructing SQL queries on the command line, your shell history is already tainted with the query.

 ### Links

 * [CVE-2014-3524](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-3524).
 * [The Absurdly Underestimated Dangers of CSV Injection](http://georgemauer.net/2017/10/07/csv-injection.html).
 * [Comma Separated Vulnerabilities](https://www.contextis.com/blog/comma-separated-vulnerabilities).

 ### SQL Syntax